 The status of notifications is automatically refreshed every minute while you are logged in to WebIssues.

 To configure alerts, open the Tools menu and select Alerts.
 You can define any number of alerts.
 For each alert, you must select at least the type of issues.
 You can also select a public or personal view, a project and a folder to limit the number of issues that trigger the alert.

 System administrators can also define public alerts which affect all users.
-Only members of a project will receive alert notifications for issues which belong to that project.
+Administrators can receive alerts related to any project, and regular users can only receive alert notifications for issues which belong to projects that they are members of.

 If sending emails is enabled, you can configure automatic email reports which are sent periodically to your email address.
 There are two types of reports:

 - Change reports contain a list of new and modified issues since the last time the report was sent, and the details of all changes made since that time, regardless of their read status.